shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-standard-line-item.md

   > [!NOTE]
   > You must enter start and end dates for flights with fixed fees.
 End dates must have an end time of 11:59 PM, day parting is not supported for fixed fees.

-- **Do Not Track Revenue** - Select this option if you do not want to track booked revenue in the Xandr system.
+- **Do Not Track Revenue** - Select this option if you do not want to track booked revenue in the Microsoft Advertising system.
 Please note that, although defining your revenue values at the line item level is optional for third-party campaigns, not entering your revenue values limits to a great degree the amount of information we can present in the billing reporting tools.
 If you have any direct campaigns under a line item, you must enter a revenue value (even if it's $0) as this determines how much you will pay your publishers.

 > [!WARNING]
 > **CPC/CPA Revenue Tracking** - Budgeting based on CPC and CPA revenue is less exact than budgeting based on media cost (Cost Plus) or impressions (CPM) because the "budget events" for CPC- and CPA-based budgets are, by their nature, not within the control of the network or ad server.
 In these cases, a "budget event" is a click or conversion, as opposed to an impression.
 For example, your campaign may buy several thousand impressions, but many corresponding clicks or conversions may not happen for hours or even days.

 ## Set roadblocking

-In cases where your managed publishers are using Xandr's Seller Tag (AST) to conduct a single auction for multiple ad slots on a page, you can serve multiple linked creatives in response to create a roadblock.
+In cases where your managed publishers are using Microsoft Advertising's Seller Tag (AST) to conduct a single auction for multiple ad slots on a page, you can serve multiple linked creatives in response to create a roadblock.
 The ability to enable roadblocking depends on the following requirements:

 - You can set roadblocks on the line item or campaign level, but not both.
 If a campaign already has roadblocking enabled, you cannot enable it on the associated line item.
 Alternatively, once you enable roadblocking on the line item, you cannot set it on a campaign.
 - Roadblocking can be enabled only for direct inventory.
 If a campaign is set up to buy third-party inventory, roadblocking cannot be enabled on the line item (or campaign).